PtrMan/C2VHDL/README.rst

  - A fast and flexible verification environment using C.

 Running existing C programs in FPGAs is not a primary objective.

+Note:

+C2VHDL was designed to target the VHDL language, but this branch outputs code to verilog.

 What it Does
 ============